alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/integrated-example/docs/en/kubernetes-deployment.md

 #### Scenario Description

-For the distributed transaction capability, SCA communityprovide a scenario **where a user places an order to purchase goods** and after placing the order.
+For the distributed transaction capability, SCA community provide a scenario **where a user places an order to purchase goods** and after placing the order.

 - First request the inventory module and deduct the inventory
 - Deduct the account balance